aleksargy/AC-Case-ECommerce-Platform/README.md

    - Identify patterns in sales data and use these to build a time series model that predicts sales for the upcoming holiday season.

 2. **How effective have past promotions been?**
    - Evaluate the success of various promotion types and their impact on sales.
 Which promotions resulted in the highest sales lift?
 Were there any that were less effective?
+Is the ad spend worthwhile?

 3. **What products should the company prioritise in terms of inventory for the holiday season?**
    - Based on your forecast, provide inventory recommendations to ensure the company stocks enough high-demand items while avoiding overstocking low-demand products.